moj-analytical-services/splink_graph/INSTALL.md

 ### problems installing splink_graph as during installation gensim requirement install fails

-Please install the following before trying to install splink_graph
+Please install the following before trying to install splink_graph ,and see this issue [here](https://github.com/moj-analytical-services/splink_graph/issues/68)

-`pip install gensim==3.8.3`
+`pip install gensim==3.8.3` or `pip install gensim==4.0.1` if you need the latest version of gensim.
+For the time being gensim 4.1.0 doesnt work in some configurations

 ### Using Pandas UDFs in Python in Pyspark 3.x